 - Has double or blurry vision

-- Has numbness or tingling in his or her extremities
+- Has numbness or tingling in their extremities

-If the person is alert, ask if he or she has a lung disease such as COPD or asthma, and check to see if the person's acute inhaler is nearby for the person to self administer.
+If the person is alert, ask if they have a lung disease such as COPD or asthma, and check to see if the person's acute inhaler is nearby for the person to self-administer.